zelstart/note-taker/README.md

 - Node.js
 - Express.js
 - UUID (for generating unique IDs for notes)
-- Mostly modified some of the code from this module's activities.
+- Repurposed/modified some code from this module's activities (GET, POST and read/write files).

 ## License
 MIT